 -

-Dar Sinclair sits majestically in its 3 acres of glorious gardens overlooking the bay of Tangier.
-It is hard to believe that the taxis and traffic and bustle of the…
+Dar Sinclair sits majestically in its three acres of glorious gardens overlooking the bay of Tangier.
+It is hard to believe that the taxis, traffic and bustle of the medina is…

 -